Federal Office for the Protection of the Constitution: Defensive democracy

-2. Counterintelligence
+Counterintelligence

-The BfV's legal mandate is to investigate "security-endangering or intelligence-related activities [...] for a foreign power" (§ 3 of the BVerfSchG), i.e. to counter espionage and sabotage within the country.
+The BfV's legal mandate is to investigate "security-endangering or intelligence-related activities ... for a foreign power" (§ 3 of the BVerfSchG), i.e. to counter espionage and sabotage within the country.
 To this end, the BfV investigates the activities of foreign intelligence services in order to prevent espionage activities and sabotage measures against political and public institutions (e.g. political parties or government agencies) or commercial enterprises.
 This also includes uncovering illegal business or the leakage of know-how that could serve to further proliferate nuclear, biological or chemical weapons.

-Corresponding activities that take place abroad, however, are monitored by the Federal Intelligence Service.
+Corresponding activities that take place abroad are monitored by the Federal Intelligence Service.

 Countering espionage in the area of the Bundeswehr or the area of responsibility of the Federal Ministry of Defense (§ 1 of the Law on the Military Counterintelligence Service (Gesetz über den militärischen Abschirmdienst (MADG)) is the task of the Military Counterintelligence Service (MAD).
 In the area of counter-espionage, the BfV distinguishes between A, B and C states.
 The A states are dealt with particularly intensively.
 In 2022, these included Russia, China, Turkey, Iran and North Korea.
 In the case of the B states, 21 in 2022, there is no permanent observation, but rather the processing of individual suspected cases.
 In the case of the C states, 172 in 2022, no intelligence means are used in principle.
 Suspected case processing is possible in every category.
 Even today, the BfV's counter-espionage department deals with those former members of the Ministry for State Security (Stasi) of the German Democratic Republic who continue to work in intelligence services, mostly on behalf of Russia.
 Since 2015, Department 4, responsible for counter-espionage, has been growing, and later responsibility for cyber defense was also placed in this department.
 A few weeks after the start of the Ukraine war in 2022, the office applied for an additional 50 positions for Department 4.

-3. Secret and economic protection
+Secret and economic protection

 Another area of responsibility of the BfV is the protection of secrets and economic security.
 In relation to the work of the BfV, this includes regulations and instructions or recommendations that are intended to ensure the protection of classified information belonging to the state and the industry commissioned by it (protection of secrets) or of trade secret (economic security) from unauthorized access.
 The BfV offers publications on the Internet and advice to commercial enterprises.
 In addition, the BfV carries out security checks for personnel (Sicherheitsüberprüfung) in areas of commercial enterprises that are subject to secrecy.
 Since 2008, the information transfer between the BfV and the economy has been carried out by the Working Group for Economic Security (Allianz für Sicherheit in der Wirtschaft) in the Economic Security Department (Ressortkreis Wirtschaftsschutz).